-Brittany Maynard was diagnosed with a terminal condition that caused her severe headaches, seizures and deformity.
-I am an advocate for hospice, but I also know as a health care provider, that there are times, when hospice is not able to alleviate the pain or anxiety of the dying patient.
+I am an advocate for hospice,.
+I also know as a health care provider, that there are times, when hospice is not… able to alleviate the pain or suffering of the dying patient.

 I feel hospice care is a solution to end of life care.
-The principles of hospice are to ease the process of dying:to relieve physical pain, and preserve the dignity of the individual, as well as respect the psychological and spiritual aspects of death.
-Studies show that individuals that an individual on hospice actual lives a month longer than those that did not receive hospice care.
+The principles of hospice are… to ease the process of dying… to relieve physical pain..
+And preserve the dignity of the individual.
+As well as respect the psychological and spiritual aspects of death.
+Studies show that individuals on hospice actual live.. a month longer than those that did not receive hospice care.

 Please share your thoughts and feelings about assisted suicide, or end of life issues.